zhumingtaoNJ/java-first-learning/Package and jarfiles/Package.md

 > Store the files in a appropriate directory

-Package name is the directory name
+Package name is the directory name and it's also a website address

 ```
 package ug.joshh.animal -> .../ug/joshh/animal;
+package animal -> .../animal;
+package ug.joshh.animal -> joshh.ug;
 ```

 When you create a package, your IDE will create a directory for you

+## Default package
+> If you don't put package name, it belongs to a default package

+You can't import a class from a default packaged so you should avoid using default package.